pagantis/woocommerce/README.md

 2. Click on "Add new"

 #### Installation using marketplace
-3. Search for 'PagaMasTarde'
+3. Search for 'Pagantis'
 4. Click 'Install Now'
 5. Click 'Activate'

 #### Installation using zip file
-3. Download the zip file from [here](https://github.com/pagamastarde/woocommerce/releases/latest)
+3. Download the zip file from [here](https://github.com/pagantis/woocommerce/releases/latest)
 4. Click 'Upload plugin'
 5. Select the downloaded file and click 'Open'.
 6. Click on 'Install'